Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/322-docking-station-audio.md

 1. Boot into the system.
 1. Log into the system by using the proper login and password.
 1. Plug in a headset jack into the docking station.
+1. After the `Which device did you plug in` menu appearing, select what type of external device has been connected to the laptop (headset).
-1. Find the `Speakers` icon in the bottom right part of the screen and click it using the right mouse button and then using the left mouse button click `Open Sound Settings`.
+1. Find the `Speakers` icon in the bottom right part of the screen and click it using the right mouse button then using the left mouse button click `Sound Settings`.
-1. Locate the `Test your microphone` section and observe it.
+1. Locate the `All sound device` bar and click on it.
+1. Select the `Microphone` position in the `Input devices` section.
+1. Click on the `Start Test` bar in the `Input settings` section.
-1. Create some noise for the headset to capture and note the result.
+1. Create some noise for the DUT to capture and note the result.
     For example, say something.
-1. Create some noise for the DUT.
-For example tap a few times in the laptop casing.
+1. Click on the `Stop Test` bar.

 **Expected result**

-1. Audio level bar located in the `Test your microphone` should raise when some noise have been created for the headset.
-1. Audio level bar located in the `Test your microphone` should not raise when some noise have been created for the DUT.
+1. The `Input volume` bar located in the `Input settings` section should raise when some noise is being created.
+1. The result of the test after clicking the `Stop Test` bar should be more than 0% of the total volume.